 From Thought to Senses: Assessing the Relationship Between the Generation Effect and Multisensory Facilitation

 The generation effect refers to the advantage in memory performance for verbal information when it is generated by one’s own mind, rather than passively read (Slamecka & Graf, 1978).
 In previous studies, an experimenter would cue participants by presenting them with a rule and asking them to generate a target word.
 The ability to recall a greater number of generated target words than words that are read, constitutes the generation effect (Slamecka & Graf, 1978).
-The magnitude of the effect is calculated by subtracting the number of correctly remembered read words from the number of correctly remembered generated words.
 The phenomenon is a robust effect, improving both item memory (word-specific) and context memory (information surrounding the word), compared to reading (McCurdy et al., 2020).
 Although the generation task often inherently involves a multisensory process of interpreting visual stimuli, and vocalizing the text to produce its auditory representation, this particular aspect of the task has not been explicitly investigated in research.
 One specific aim of the proposed study is to examine whether the generation effect is moderated by multisensory processing.

 Multisensory Facilitation Effect